Chart Color Schemes

 Carlisle's health metrics are close to national benchmarks.

-Common health conditions among its general population are somewhat typical but higher than the nation's average among older cohorts.
-The rate of private health cover is very high at approximately 57% of the total population (~4,316 people).
-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.7 and 6.7% of residents respectively.
-70.4% of residents declare themselves completely clear of medical ailments compared to 73.7% across Greater Perth.
-As of 2021, Carlisle has 15.4% of residents aged 65 and over (1,170 people), which is higher than the 14.2% in Greater Perth.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+Common health conditions among its general population are somewhat typical but higher than the national average for older cohorts.
+The rate of private health cover is very high at approximately 57% (about 4,453 people).
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 9.7% and 6.7% of residents respectively.
+Approximately 70.4% of residents declare themselves completely clear of medical ailments, compared to 73.7% across Greater Perth.
+The area has 15.4% (about 1,207 people) of residents aged 65 and over, which is higher than the 14.2% in Greater Perth.
+Health outcomes among seniors present some challenges that require more attention than those of the broader population.

 Frequently Asked Questions - Health